 Rheumatology Fellowship Overview

-Applicants for this program must be board eligible or certified in internal medicine by the time their fellowship training will begin.
-Trainees will be selected from a pool of applicants applying through the Graduate Medical Education Committee, one voting member of which is the rheumatology program director.
-This pool includes internists currently practicing on active duty and internal medicine residents completing residency both on active and HPSP deferred status.
+Applicants for this program must be graduates of an accredited Internal Medicine residency training program prior to beginning their fellowship training.
+Trainees are selected from a pool of applicants applying through the Joint Service Graduate Medical Education Selection Board.
+The fellowship program director is a voting member of the selection committee.
+The application pool includes U.S. Air Force and Army internists currently practicing on active duty and internal medicine residents completing residency in active duty or HPSP sponsored/deferred status.